What Really Happens When You Stop Paying Your Credit Cards

 If you’ve missed a couple of payments on your credit cards, you may be tempted to just stop paying altogether.
 But this will only make things worse by damaging your credit scores and can lead to legal consequences.
-Read on to know what happens when you stop paying your credit cards and what alternatives you can consider.
+Read on to learn what happens when you stop paying for your credit cards and what alternatives you can consider.

 What Happens When You Stop Paying Credit Cards?